georgeoneill/DAiSS-Wizard/doc/commands/02_sources.md

 #### List of available plugins (and their own commands)
 - grid
-  - testing a second indent!
+  - resolution
+  - space
+  - constrain
 - mesh

 ## Commands